njross/simcount/README.md

 ## Samples

-The compressed folder Samples contains sample circuits for the simulation of Hamiltonian dynamics before and after optimization.
+The compressed folder samples.tar.gz contains sample circuits for the simulation of Hamiltonian dynamics before and after optimization.
 The optimizations were carried out using the techniques detailed in the following paper.